ricardocasares/kbme/README.md

 #### Beta

 Create a feature branch and make a pull-request to `beta` branch.
-Once it gets merged, you can try and install the package using:
+Once its merged, you can try and install the package using `@beta` dist tag.

 ```bash
 > npm i -g kbme@beta